 In such cases, hiccups usually start in a social situation, perhaps triggered by some combination of laughing, talking, eating, and drinking (particularly alcohol).
 Sometimes hot or irritating food or liquids are the cause.
 Hiccups are more likely to occur when carbon dioxide levels in the blood decrease.
 Such a decrease can occur when people hyperventilate.

-Persistent or intractable episodes of hiccups sometimes have more serious causes (see Symptoms of Digestive Disorders: Some Causes and Features of Persistent or Intractable Hiccups).
+Persistent or intractable episodes of hiccups sometimes have more serious causes (see Table 11: Some Causes and Features of Persistent or Intractable Hiccups).
 For example, the diaphragm may become irritated because of pneumonia, chest or stomach surgery, or waste products that accumulate in the blood when the kidneys malfunction (uremia).
 Rarely, hiccups develop when a brain tumor or stroke interferes with the breathing center in the brain.

 When the cause is serious, hiccups tend to persist until the cause is corrected.
 Hiccups due to a brain tumor or stroke may be very hard to stop and may become exhausting.